Email makes us more efficient right?

 Not necessarily, according to research by productivity software provider Boomerang.

-This month marks the 50th anniversary of email.
 Its inventor, Ray Tomlinson, declared at the time that it was “a complete revolution, fundamentally changing the way people communicate.”
 He wasn’t wrong.
 Fifty years on the average worker sends and receives around one hundred emails a day but many of us consider them to be one of our biggest time wasters.

-To mark this half century we check out some email do’s and don’ts.
+Let’s check out some email do’s and don’ts.

 1. Use proper text in your subject line